Our European Partnership

 As well as helping to extend Time for Tea to schools and youth organisations in more countries, the project has the specific aim of producing and testing a range of promotional and supporting materials which will help teachers and youth workers to join the programme and then embed Time for Tea as a regular activity in their work.

-The project will result in 6 “intellectual outputs”, each led by a different partner, as follows:
+The project has resulted in 6 “intellectual outputs”, each led by a different partner, as follows:

-1. Resource pack for teachers and youth workers (Spain): this will provide a general introduction and guide to the project, advice on how to get involved, and suggested materials and methodologies for use when working with young people.
+1. Resource pack for teachers and youth workers: this provides a general introduction and guide to the project, advice on how to get involved, and suggested materials and methodologies for use when working with young people.
+This has been created in all 4 languages – Click to read:- English, Italian, Spanish and Polish.

-2. 360 degree VR film (Poland): by creating a short Virtual Reality experience, we will be able to show how Time for Tea works in practice and give viewers the feeling of participating in activities, making it easier for them to do it themselves.
+2. 360 degree VR films: by creating a short Virtual Reality experience, we are able to show how Time for Tea works in practice and give viewers the feeling of participating in activities, making it easier for them to do it themselves.

-3. Time for Tea story book (All): a colourful and engaging narrative for primary school children, intended to teach them about global issues and inspire them to make their voices heard.
+3. Time for Tea story book: a colourful and engaging narrative for primary school children, intended to teach them about global issues and inspire them to make their voices heard.
+This has been created in English and Polish.

-4. Inclusion guide (Italy): a selection of best practice case studies of inclusion projects from each partner, which will demonstrate a range of different approaches and illustrate the principles and values which Time for Tea is meant to promote.
+4. Inclusion guide: a selection of best practice case studies of inclusion projects from each partner, which demonstrates a range of different approaches and illustrates the principles and values which Time for Tea is meant to promote.

-5. Virtual Teahouse (UK): an innovative and unique online virtual space for nformation, networking and dissemination.
+5. Virtual Teahouse: an innovative and unique online virtual space for information, networking and dissemination.
 This inclusive and zero-carbon medium will allow intercultural learning and interaction between young people around Europe and the world.
+To take a look at how the teahouse works click here.
+If you would like to arrange an activity for young people or youth workers in the teahouse please contact us.

-6. Education policy guidelines (Poland and UK).
-These guidelines will help teachers and school leaders to understand how non-formal learning adds value to formal education and supports the school curriculum.
+6. Education policy guidelines: These guidelines will help teachers and school leaders to understand how non-formal learning adds value to formal education and supports the school curriculum.
 This will ensure that non-formal learning (including Time for Tea) is approved and supported at all levels by showing a clear and direct link to relevant local, regional and national education policies.

-Apart from ongoing work on these outputs, the project will include a training course for youth workers and teachers, a new round of local Time for Tea projects, and a public dissemination event scheduled to take place in Poland on International Tea Day (21 May) 2021.
+Apart from ongoing work on these outputs, the project included a training course for youth workers and teachers, a new round of local Time for Tea projects, and a series of public dissemination events.

-In addition, several transnational team meetings are being held during the course of the project.
+In addition, several transnational team meetings have been held during the course of the project.
 The first took place in Warsaw in July 2019, and the second in Milan in January 2020.
-As a result of the Covid-19 crisis, the third meeting is currently being rescheduled for later in 2020.
+As a result of the Covid-19 crisis, the third meeting took place in Poland in 2021..

 Erasmus+ is the EU’s funding programme for education, training, youth and sport in Europe.
 Its budget of €14.7 billion has provided opportunities for over 4 million Europeans of all ages to study, train, and gain experience abroad.
 The programme also supports a wide range of organisations, including universities, education and training providers, think-tanks, research organisations, and private businesses.